On topological fundamental groups of quotient spaces: some applications

 \section{some applications}

-After that Biss \cite{B} equipped the fundamental group of a topological space and named it topological fundamental group, Fabel \cite{F} showed that topological fundamental groups can distinguish spaces with isomorphic fundamental groups.
-Hence studying the topology of fundamental groups seems important.
-In this section we specify the topology of $\pi_1^{top}(X/(A_1,A_2,...,A_n),*)$ for some special cases.\\ By $(X,A_1,A_2,...,A_n)$ we mean an $(n+1)$-$tuple$ of spaces with one of the following conditions $(*)$:\\ (i): The $A_i$'s are open subsets of $X$ with path connected closure.\\ (ii): $X$ is a connected, locally path connected, first countable space and the $A_i$'s are open or closed subsets of $X$ with disjoint path connected closure.
+It seems interesting to investigate on the topology of quasitopological fundamental groups and some people have found some properties of this topology (see \cite{B,Br,Br2,C1,P4,P2,P1,T2}).
+In this section, we intend to give some applications of the results of the previous section to find out some properties of the topological fundamental group of the quotient space $X/(A_1,A_2,...,A_n)$.
+By $(X,A_1,A_2,...,A_n)$ we mean an $(n+1)$-$tuple$ of spaces with one of the following conditions $(\clubsuit)$:\\ (i): The $A_i$'s are open subsets of $X$ with path connected closures.\\ (ii): $X$ is a connected, locally path connected, first countable space and the $A_i$'s are closed subsets of $X$ with disjoint path connected closures.